Bible translations in the Middle Ages: Eastern Europe

 Some fragments of the Bible were probably translated into Lithuanian when that country was converted to Christianity in the 14th century.
 A Hungarian Hussite Bible appeared in the mid 15th century, of which only fragments remain.

 László Báthory translated the Bible into Hungarian circa 1456, but no contemporary copies have survived.
 However, the 16th century Jordánszky Codex is most likely a copy of Báthory's work in the 15th century.

+Dutch

+A Middle Dutch translation of the New Testament was completed by 1399 by John Scutken and colleagues at Windesheim.
+A Northern Dutch lectionary Epistles and Gospels which also included some Old Testament readings was printed in 1477, and followed by 38 subsequent editions.
+Various selections of Biblical books from different translations were printed, from the 1520s including more books influenced by Erasmus' or Martin Luther's efforts.